yang-shuai-yu/TextGenAdvTrack-2025Spring/AI_Text Detection/README.md

 3. Download the dataset \
 Please acquire the download link from our Wechat.
-- **Training Dataset**: You may use any dataset for training  **EXCEPT M4 AND HC3**. \
+- **Training Dataset**: You may use any dataset for training  **EXCEPT M4 AND HC3**.
 Using M4 and HC3 for training is strictly **PROHIBITED**. \
    You should declare any additional data sources in your final report.
  - **Validation Set**: UCAS_AISAD_TEXT-val.
-6,000 samples selected from M4 and HC3 datasets with labels provided.
+12,000 samples selected from M4 and HC3 datasets *with labels provided*.
  - **Test Set 1**: UCAS_AISAD_TEXT-test_1.
-Created by applying evasion attacks (such as paraphrasing, synonym replacement, etc.) to the validation set without labels provided.
+12,000 prompt, machine-generated and human-written texts *without labels provided*.
  - **Test Set 2**: UCAS_AISAD_TEXT-test_2.
 Additional samples collected from the evasion track of this assessment and will be released at the last week of the practice.

 4. Run model prediction
 ```